-Milvus Vector Store With Hybrid Retrieval¶
+Milvus Vector Store With Hybrid Search¶

-%pip install llama-index-vector-stores-milvus
+! pip install llama-index-vector-stores-milvus

-! pip install llama-index
+! pip install llama-index-embeddings-openai

-! pip install FlagEmbedding
+! pip install llama-index-llms-openai

 import openai